alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Monday to Friday: 8.30am to 5pm
 [Find out about call charges](/call-charges)

-##Unprocessed animal products
+##Meat, dairy and other animal products
-{:#unprocessed-animal-products}
+{:#meat-dairy-animal-products}

 You need a certificate to export unprocessed animal products that will be used as food, for example:

-- meat and fish
+- frozen or fresh meat and fish
-- dairy
+- dairy products
 - honey
 - gelatine, lard or blood